Is stage 4 cancer terminal? While Stage 4 cancer can be terminal, stage 4 cancer isn’t always terminal.

 Like many other life-threatening illnesses, cancer is diagnosed in stages.
 Generally, stages are calculated on a scale from 0-4 and have to do with factors including the tumor size, how far it has spread, and where in the body it is located.
 However, there are several other common ways cancer stages are diagnosed.

 One of the most common cancer staging systems is the TNM system.
 The acronym “T” stands for “tumor” and describes the features of the primary tumor.
 “N” is for “nodes” and explains whether or not cancer has spread into the patient’s lymph nodes.
-Finally, “M” is for “metastasized” and indicates whether or not cancer has spread to other body areas.
+Finally, “M” stands for “metastasized” and indicates whether or not the cancer has spread to other body areas.

-Binet and Rai systems
+Binet And Rai Systems

 Binet and Rai are the staging systems that specifically diagnose Chronic lymphocytic leukemia (CLL), a non-tumorous cancer of the blood and bone marrow.
 Both systems use the patient’s white blood cell count to determine how far their cancer may have spread and what areas of the body are being affected.